VedaWebProject/Tekst/docs/content/index.md

 ## Features

-!!! info
-    - [x] This is a feature is already implemented.
-    - [ ] This is a feature that is planned but not yet implemented.

 This list is far from exhaustive, but includes some features that might be decisive in certain scenarios:

+!!! note
+    - [x] This feature is already implemented.
+    - [ ] This feature is planned, not yet implemented.

 - [x] Manage multiple independent, potentially **differently structured texts**
 - [x] Run it as a **closed, internally curated** publishing platform **or as an open platform** for a selected research **community** to encourage user **contributions**